lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 ## 4\.
 People Are Friendly

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/26FeXqXo2lBeXnsiY?video=0" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/26FeXqXo2lBeXnsiY?video=0" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-Truly connecting with Thailand also means connecting with its people.
+<br>Truly connecting with Thailand also means connecting with its people.
 Known as the Land of Smiles, this moniker is one visitors can easily confirm.
 Hospitality and manners are deeply important to Thais and the country is well developed for tourism, so everywhere you go you can find friendly people ready to help you.
 Beyond the gracious hospitality, Thais have a very live and let live attitude that makes it easy for people from very different backgrounds to feel like they have a place here.
 While the behavior of some Westerners may elicit a raised eyebrow, it will often be accompanied by an accommodating Thai smile.
 "Mae pen rai," as we say.
 No worries, you do you.
 For the oddballs, geeks, and outsiders who never feel like they fit in at home, Chiang Mai is a haven and the city boasts a very eclectic and intellectual expat community.
-For anybody who's bursting with creative expression or just likes to be a little outrageous - welcome\!
-You will find your weirdos here.&nbsp;

-Thai people are very friendly, but it's also the long-standing expat community that makes Chiang Mai such a great place for digital nomads.
+For anybody who's bursting with creative expression or just likes to be a little outrageous - welcome\\\!
+You will find your weirdos here.&nbsp; Thai people are very friendly, but it's also the long-standing expat community that makes Chiang Mai such a great place for digital nomads.
 The city has long been home to English Teachers, NGO workers, and a thriving international business community.
 The first wave of the digital nomad movement were the tech workers who relocated to Chiang Mai which has long been a destination for software outsourcing.
 Get to know the locals, we're a weird, wonderful bunch and you might be surprised at the tech, innovation, and entrepreneurship that's happening outside the nomad scene.

 ## 5\.
 Making Friends is Easy

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/g3XM1kyHHf1f2" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/g3XM1kyHHf1f2" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-It's one thing for the lady who sells you your daily coconut or avocado smoothie to be smiley, it's another thing entirely to be able to make friends.
+<br>It's one thing for the lady who sells you your daily coconut or avocado smoothie to be smiley, it's another thing entirely to be able to make friends.
 It's hard crossing cultural boundaries to make friends, but in Chiang Mai it's easy to find your tribe.

 Have we mentioned we've got lots of oddballs and creatives here?
 Whatever your hobby or pet project, there's almost certainly a meetup or event that supports it.
 And if there isn't?
 It's so easy to start your own thing.
 Having the space to explore these affinities equates to opportunities to find your tribe.
 Improv?
 Crypto?
 Mountain-biking?
 Board games?
 Queer poetry?
 You name it, we've got it.

 When you're travelling a lot, it's easy to feel lonely and disconnected, so being able to make friends and feel truly seen and heard is important.
 It also helps when you feel like those friendships aren't just passing.
 As a digital nomad hotspot, chances are really good that the friend you made in Berlin or Bali last year will come around at some point so you can reconnect.
 Your friendships may not be continuous, but they continue when Chiang Mai is one of your bases.

 While they're not that common yet (though trust us, we'll make them happen) coliving spaces also provide as easy way to slot into a community.
 More than just move-in ready rentals, they're a place where casual conversations in the shared kitchen can deepen into real friendships.